Cata039/Expression-Evaluator/README.md

-# Expression Calculator
+# Expression Evaluator

-This is a straightforward web application that functions as an expression evaluator.
+This is a straightforward web application that functions as an expression calculator.
 It enables users to input both mathematical and logical expressions, which are then processed to determine their truth value.

 ## Features